ayush1999/Data-Compression-Using-Machine-Learning/README.md

-# Data-Compression-Using-Machine-Learning
-Compressing Data with the Help of Deep neural networks.
+# Can Deep Neural Networks and Data compression algorithms help us in compressing huge amounts of data?

+Confused?
+Let's find out :)